VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/3D_image_data_analysis/README.md

-# 3D Ovarian Imaging Data Analysis Pipelines
+# 3D Ovarian Image Data Analysis Pipelines

 This folder contains three analysis pipelines for 3D imaging data of WT and miR-187 mutant (MUT) medaka ovaries for 104 dpf (juveniles) and 211 dpf (adults):